shiahalan/Ethical-Hacking-Cheat-Sheet/README.md

 ftp <target IP>
 ```
 ##### -=Anonymous Login=-
-You may login to ftp using an guest account without a password under the username anonymous. anonymous:NONE
+You may login to ftp using a guest account without a password under the username anonymous. anonymous:NONE